 Lodge building dates from 1904.

-the post office had closed and Chalk Mountain never broke a population of 100.
+the post office had closed and Chalk Mountain never broke a population

-deplete the remaining population and by 1980 only 25 people
+helped deplete the remaining population and by 1980 only 25 people

 Lodge remained active.

 It is generally considered a ghost town despite the fact that it never

 is that of Abigal Davis (d.
 1874).
-The presence of unmarked
+The presence of unmarked graves

-young, and there are far too many headstones for children who died in the early years
+are far too many headstones for children who died in the early years

 © 2003 by Sam